 After receiving the proper treatment and avoiding the cause of their gout, these individuals may be able to avoid ever going through such terrible pain again.

-You can bet the insurance company is going to consider the probability of your gout being a one-time deal or an ongoing condition.
+The insurance company is going to consider the probability of your gout being a one-time deal or an ongoing chronic condition.